 Give someone a compliment or write a happy message to a loved one.
-For example you could write a friend in the morning an just wish them a great day and tell them you´ve been thinking about them.
+For example, you could write to a friend in the morning and just wish them a great day and tell them you´ve been thinking about them.
 You´ll be surprised how many nice responses you will get.

 Write a list of what you are grateful for each day or get yourself a nice journal.
-I bought myself the 6 minute journal in the beginning of the year and love it so much.
-They produce it in english and german and I already bought a second one, to give it away as a gift.
+I bought myself the 6-minute-diary at the beginning of the year and love it so much.
+They produce it in English and German and I already bought a second one, to give away as a gift.
 Each morning and evening the journal has a session of 3 short questions.
 It starts with making a list of three things you are grateful for.
-It continues with a few lines on which you write how you will make it a great day and lastly in the morning you write down a positive affirmation.
-The page gets split by a daily quotes which motivates or inspires.
+It continues with a few lines in which you write how you will make it a great day and lastly in the morning you write down a positive affirmation.
+The page gets split by daily quotes which motivate or inspire.
 In the evening you start with the question of what you did for someone else today.
-Afterwards you write down how you will make your day better tomorrow and last but not least, you write down three good things that you experienced today.
+Afterwards, you write down how you will make your day better tomorrow and last but not least, you write down three good things that you experienced today.
 Such a helpful tool!
-For me personally it was a great investment in my own mental health, but you could do a gratitude list in a more simple way if that suits you better.
+For me personally, it was a great investment in my own mental health, but you could do a gratitude list in a more simple way if that suits you better.

 Good Self-Care Habits (10 to 30 mins)